 I work at the intersection of computer science and economics, with a focus on solving practical problems using stochastic optimization and machine learning.

 I have published in Science magazine and been interviewed by Scientific American.
+My work with the Pittsburgh Supercomputing Center on kidney exchange won the 2014 HPCWire "Best Data-Intensive Application" supercomputing award (tied with IBM Watson).
 A project to which I contributed was covered by Popular Science, and featured in the journal Nature.
 Coverage of a book I co-authored on data mining and counter-terrorism appeared in Fast Company.
 My Erdös number is 3.

 I apply optimization and AI/ML to real-world problems in medicine, marketing, and counter-terrorism.